-- (i) In the event that in the application of the 80/20 preference point system as stipulated in the bid documents, all bids received exceed the estimated Rand Value of R500 000.00, the bid invitation must be cancelled. - (ii) In the event that, in the application of the 90/10 preference point system as stipulated in the bid documents, all bids received are equal to or below R500 000.00, the bid must be cancelled. - (iii) In the event that the Municipality has cancelled a bid invitation as contemplated in sub regulations (i) and (ii) must re-invite bids and, must, in the bid documents stipulate the correct preference point system to be applied. - (d) A bid may be cancelled before award if: - \ Due to changed circumstances, there is no longer a need for the goods, works or services offered, or - \ Funds are no longer available to cover the total envisaged expenditure, or - \ No acceptable bids were received
+- (i) In the event that in the application of the 80/20 preference point system as stipulated in the bid documents, all bids received exceed the estimated Rand Value of R1 million, the bid invitation must be cancelled. - (ii) In the event that, in the application of the 90/10 preference point system as stipulated in the bid documents, all bids received are equal to or below R1 million, - (iii) In the event that the Municipality has cancelled a bid invitation as contemplated in sub regulations (i) and (ii) must re-invite bids and, must, in the bid documents stipulate the correct preference point system to be applied. - (d) A bid may be cancelled before award if: - Due to changed circumstances, there is no longer a need for the goods, works or services offered, or - Funds are no longer available to cover the total envisaged expenditure, or - No acceptable bids were received